pixelant/pxa_dealers/Documentation/Configuration/TypoScript/Index.rst

 :aspect:`Description`
    If true, the search string is split and each word is matched agains the contents of each search field.
+The string is split using :ref:`typoscript-search-splitsearchstringregex`.

    **Example:** Let's say :ref:`typoscript-search-searchfields` is set to :typoscript:`name, address`.
 Searching for "elephant zebra" will return a